cchudzicki-ocw-testing/12.006-fall-2022/content/pages/syllabus.md

 Among the many books on nonlinear dynamics and chaos, you may ﬁnd it interesting to consult, either during or after the course, the following:

-- Berge, P., Y. Pomeau, and C. Vidal, *Order within Chaos: Towards a Deterministic Approach to Turbulence.* Wiley-VCH, 1987.
+- Berge, P., Y. Pomeau, and C. Vidal. *Order within Chaos: Towards a Deterministic Approach to Turbulence.* Wiley-VCH, 1987.
 ISBN: 9780471849674.
 (An undergraduate-level physical introduction to the subject.)
-- Cross, M. and H. Greenside, *Pattern Formation and Dynamics in Nonequilibrium Systems*.
+- Cross, M. and H. Greenside. *Pattern Formation and Dynamics in Nonequilibrium Systems*.
 Cambridge University Press, 2009.
 ISBN: 9780521770507.
-- Cvitanovic, P. ed., *Universality in Chaos.* Adam Hilger, Ltd., 1989.
+- Cvitanovic, P. *Universality in Chaos.* Adam Hilger, Ltd., 1989.
 ISBN: 9780852747650.
 (Contains reprints of a number of original research papers in the ﬁeld.)
-- Cvitanovic, P., R. Artuso, R. Mainieri, G. Tanner and G. Vattay, Chaos: Classical and Quantum, ChaosBook.org (Niels Bohr Institute, Copenhagen 2020)
+- Cvitanovic, P., R. Artuso, R. Mainieri, G. Tanner, and G. Vattay. [*Chaos: Classical and Quantum* (PDF - 8.4 MB)](https://chaosbook.org/chapters/ChaosBook.pdf)
-- Gleick, J. *Chaos* (Viking, New York, 1987).
-An excellent popular introduction.
+- Gleick, J. *Chaos*.
+Viking Books, 1987.
+ISBN: 9780749386061.
+(An excellent popular introduction.)
-- J. Guckenheimer and P. Holmes, Nonlinear oscillations, dynamical systems, and bifurcations of vector ﬁelds (Springer-Verlag, 2013).
-A graduate-level applied mathematics text.
+- Guckenheimer, J. and P. Holmes, *Nonlinear Oscillations, Dynamical Systems, and Bifurcations of Vector Fields.* Springer, 1983.
+ISBN: 9780387908199.
+(A graduate-level applied mathematics textbook.)
-- H. G. Schuster, Deterministic chaos, 2nd ed.
-(Wiley-VCH, 2005).
-An advanced book of interest to physicists.
+- Schuster, H. and W. Just. *Deterministic Chaos: An Introduction*, 4th edition.
+Wiley-VCH, 2005.
+ISBN: 9783527404155.
+(An advanced book of interest to physicists.)
-- D. Turcotte, Fractals and Chaos in Geology and Geophysics, 2nd edition (Cambridge Uni-versity Press, New York, 1997).
+- Turcotte, D. *Fractals and Chaos in Geology and Geophysics*, 2nd edition.
+Cambridge University Press, New York, 1997.
+ISBN: 9780521567336.

 ## Requirements